 - Bring the liquid to a boil, then reduce to a gentle simmer until the liquid has nearly evaporated.
 Be careful not to allow the mixture to burn.

-- Add the sugar and heat until the pickle has thickened and has just become syrupy.
+- Add the salt and sugar, then heat until the pickle has thickened and has just become syrupy.

 - Decant the pickle into sterilized jars and seal.
 It should keep for at least 6 months.